jenna0911/lkm-empathic-pain-connectivity/README.md

     E["5.
 Build and fit gPPI models<br/>seed x task condition; Other Fear > Safety"] --> F["6.
 Extract ROI effects and test<br/>loneliness reduction x group"]
 ```

+The primary public contrast is **Other Fear Anticipation > Other Safety**.
+Loneliness reduction is defined as `T1 - T2`, so positive values indicate
+decreased loneliness after training.

 The final inferential step tests whether the relationship between loneliness
 reduction and connectivity differs between LKM and PMR in the full sample.